KaydeeJR/KaydeeJR/README.md

 - 👋 Hi, I’m @KaydeeJR
 - 👀 I’m interested in computer programming especially using Java and Python
 - 🌱 I’m an Android App Developer
-- 💞️ I’m looking to collaborate on Machine learning projects
+- 💞️ I’m looking to collaborate on Machine Learning projects

 <!---
 KaydeeJR/KaydeeJR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.